europace/kex-vorgang-update-api/README.md

 **addMietausgabe** ( vorgangsnummer String!, mietausgabe [Mietausgabe](#mietausgabe)! ) -> [BasicCreatedResponse](#basiccreatedresponse)!

 > Add a Mietausgabe to a Vorgang.
-The Response contains the `id` of the creates Haushaltsposition.
+The Response contains the `id` of the created Haushaltsposition.
 This `id` can be used to update or delete this Haushaltsposition.

 **updateMietausgabe** ( vorgangsnummer: String!, id: String!, mietausgabe [Mietausgabe](#mietausgabe)! ) -> [BasicResponse](#basicresponse)!